-As a contributing member of the FHIC, the City worked with regional partners and contracted with the Lawyers Committee for Civil Rights Under Law to draft the 2020 Al. The 2020 Al was finalized by the Fair Housing Implementation Council (FHIC) and The Lawyers Committee for Civil Rights Under Law on January 21, 2021.
-During the process of drafting the 2020 Al, the Preserving Community and Neighborhood Choice Rule was published and adopted.
-Our understanding is that there is no longer a formal regulatory or compliance requirement to submit this plan, however, the FHIC has submitted the Final Al to the local field office for feedback.
+With the City of Saint Paul's continued commitment to being a member of the FHIC, the City With the goals identified in the AI, the City has The 2020 AI was finalized by the Fair Housing Implementation Council (FHIC) and The Lawyers Committee for Civil Rights Under Law on January 21, 2021.
+During the process of drafting the 2020 AI, the Preserving Community and Neighborhood Choice Rule was published and adopted.
+Our understanding is that there is no longer a formal regulatory or compliance requirement to submit this plan, however, the FHIC has submitted the Final AI to the local field office for feedback.